Blubberblub/KuzuDB-DotNetInterface/README.md

     - Contains the SWIG interface file for SWIG to generate the C# wrapper files and kuzu_wrap.cpp

 - wrapperlib
-    - Will contain the files to build kuzunet.dll
+    - Will contain the needed files to build kuzunet.dll

-- KuzuDB-Net
-    - Contains a C# project to create the DLL
-    - Contains an example VB.Net project to test the DLL
-    - Contains an example C# project to test the DLL

 # Building the libaries yourself